 So it says straight out in that sentence that their whole goal is to maximize the denial of benefit.
 And they conclude by saying, “Our panel will provide guidance to employee benefits counsel for defending against wrongful denial of benefits claims involving ERISA plans.”

-I’m pointing this out to you because this is from a defense attorney who was directing this webinar towards defense attorneys who defend these insurance companies in LTD denial claims and also to insurance companies themselves, trying to educate them on how they can structure their plans and insurance policies to maximize the opportunity for future denials of benefits.
+I’m pointing this out to you because this is from a defense attorney who was directing this webinar towards defense attorneys who defend these insurance companies in the long term disability appeal process and also to insurance companies themselves, trying to educate them on how they can structure their plans and insurance policies to maximize the opportunity for future denials of benefits.
 That’s why it’s so important to fight back hard against these insurance company tactics.
 One of the best ways of doing that is to hire an experienced long-term disability attorney to help you with your claim.

 If you’d like to talk to our office, we do have a lot of experience in handling these types of claims.
 You can give us a call at (888) 321-8131.
 We look forward to hearing from you.